amindotb/aibee/README.md

 ## Running app on Docker
-To run the app on top the Docker:
+To run the app on top the Docker with related dependencies:
 ```bash
 # Simply just
 docker-compose up
 ```

 ## Test